Cornelius Vanderbilt Chair in Gender and Sexuality Studies and History

 Chair, Department of Gender and Sexuality Studies

-Katherine Crawford, Director of Graduate Studues, received her PhD in history from the University of Chicago in 1997, where she was subsequently a Harper Postdoctoral Fellow for two years.
-Since coming to Vanderbilt, she has taught courses on gender and sexuality, including “Early Modern Sexualities,” “Sexuality and Gender to 1700,” “Sexuality and Gender since 1700,” “Women in the Renaissance,” and “Pornography and Prostitution in History.”
-In addition to teaching Western Civilization, she also teaches courses on the history of France (“France: Renaissance to Enlightenment; “The French Revolution”) and theory (“Theory and Practice for Historians; “Historical Methods”).
+Katherine Crawford received her PhD in history from the University of Chicago in 1997, where she was subsequently a Harper Postdoctoral Fellow for two years.
+Since coming to Vanderbilt, she has taught courses on gender and sexuality, European history, historical practice, and feminist/queer theory.

 Crawford is the author of four books, all of which center on questions of gender and sexuality as operations of power in the early modern past.
 Power is at its most obvious in her first book, Perilous Performances: Gender and Regency in Early Modern France (Harvard University Press, 2004), examines the political dynamics created by the need to utilize queen mothers as regents when their underage sons became kings.
 Crawford argues that the gendering of political authority that occurred during regencies affected “normal” political situations by facilitating the gradual expansion of royal authority.
 Moving past the high politics of the French Old Regime, Crawford’s second book, European Sexualities, 1400-1800 (Cambridge University Press, 2007) offers a synthetic interpretation of developments in and scholarship on sexuality on the presumption that feminist theory, gender history, and social history reveal the operations of power on gender and sexed bodies in the early modern past.